By the end of this guide you’ll have an API endpoint that can handle any scale of traffic by running inference on serverless CPU’s/GPU’s.

 pip install cerebrium

 Copy and paste our code below.
-This creates a simple Convolutional Neural Network.
-This code could be replaced by any Pytorch model.
+This creates a simple random forest classifier on the Iris dataset.
+This code could be replaced by any Sklearn model.
 Make sure you have the required libraries installed.

-from sklearn.datasets import load_iris from xgboost import XGBClassifier iris = load_iris() X, y = iris.data, iris.target xgb = XGBClassifier() xgb.fit(X, y) # Save to XGB JSON xgb.save_model("iris.json")
+from sklearn.datasets import load_iris from sklearn.ensemble import RandomForestClassifier import pickle iris = load_iris() X, y = iris.data, iris.target rf = RandomForestClassifier() rf.fit(X, y) # Save to pickle with open("iris.pkl", "wb") as f: pickle.dump(rf, f)

-In the last line of code, there are two ways you can save the model.
+In the last line of code, you will see we pickle the file.
 This is all

 you need to deploy your model to Cerebrium!
 You can then import the